capistrano/github/README.md

 # Capistrano::Github

-In January 2014 Github Team [accounced Deployments API](http://developer.github.com/changes/2014-01-09-preview-the-new-deployments-api/) and you can use it with Capistrano 3.
+In January 2014 Github Team [announced Deployments API](http://developer.github.com/changes/2014-01-09-preview-the-new-deployments-api/) and you can use it with Capistrano 3.

 ## Installation